raiden-network/raiden/docs/using-raiden-on-mainnet/overview.rst

 .. warning::
-   Before you start, make sure Raiden is correctly installed and configured by following the :doc:`manual installation instructions <../installation/starting-raiden-manually>`.
+   Before you start, make sure Raiden is correctly installed and configured by following the :doc:`installation instructions <../overview_and_guide>`.

    Also make sure you have read and understood the :doc:`safe usage guidelines <../other/safe-usage>` before starting to use Raiden.